Ten Alps: History

 In September 2020, Zinc Media Group increased its factual entertainment & factual businesses by establishing a new factual entertainment subsidiary based in London named Red Sauce that would produce factual entertainment & factual programming and would partner with Zinc's Branded Content division with former BBC commissioner editor and diversity executive Tom Edwards heading Zinc Media's new factual entertainment label as president.
 A day later in that same month following Zinc's launch of factual entertainment label Red Sauce, Zinc Media Group shuttered two of its production companies which are Manchester-based production company Blakeway North and London-based production subsidiary Reef Television as Zinc's new factual entertainment unit Red Sauce would take over production of factual programmies from both Zinc's former companies.

 In April 2021, Zinc Media Group joined forces with award-winning director Mike Christie to launch a new production label dedicated to live-event music, arts & sports broadcasts, factual content, brand fimms and exhilarating documentaries called Supercollider as Zinc Media's sixth production subsidiary with the award-winning director heading the new production label Supercollider as its president of the new production subsidiary.

 In August 2022, Zinc Media Group expanded its international production output with the acquisition of global award-winning British and Middle East-based international film production company The Edge Picture Company and its international offices based in both former countries and in Vancouver, Canada and Paris, France.
 A month later in September of that year, Zinc Media Group entered the post-production activities with the establishment of its post-production service based in London called Bumblebee that would handle post-production services for programmes produced by Zinc's production companies and would work on various cilents.

 In October 2024, Zinc Media Group brought factual independent production and distribution group behind the series Police Interceptors Raw Cut TV alongside its London-based distributiom arm Raw Cut Distribution and Cardiff-based Welsh production subsidiary Tomos TV.
 Zinc's acquisition of Raw Cut TV alongside its distribution arm Raw Cut Distribution and Cardiff-based Welsh outfit Tomos TV had marked Zinc's first entry into the Welsh production genre and gained Zinc an international distribution unit that would bring programming from Zinc's production companies to other markets.

 In October 2025 ahead of MIPCOM and following Zinc's acquisition of Raw Cut TV including its distribution unit Raw Cut Distribution back in 2024, Zinc Media Group announced its entry into the distribution operations with the launch of its in-house distribution division named Zinc Distribution that would bring all of programming & back catalogue produced by Zinc's production companies under one distribution arm as Raw Cut TV's founder & president Steve Warr became head of Zinc's distribution arm Zinc Distribution.

 Group companies

 Red Sauce

-Red Sauce is the factual entertainment & digital content label of Zinc Media Group that produce factual entertainment programming.
+Red Sauce is the factual entertainment and digital content label of Zinc Media Group that produce factual entertainment programming.

-In May 2022, Red Sauce announced its three executives across the company's development and produciton.
+In May 2022, Red Sauce announced its three executives across the company's development and production.